ravenleeblack/modern_ide/01_Main_Window/README.md

 ![Simple Window](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/d52c1456-4a2e-4c0d-af76-3c4066110823)

-While this window appears quite basic, that's perfectly fine because we're going to refine its visual appeal and functionality step by step.
-Before delving into more complex controls in later lessons, let's start by improving the window's aesthetics and usability.
+The window is quite basic, that's perfectly fine, because we're going to refine its visual appeal and functionality step by step.
+Before delving into more complex controls in later lessons, let's start by giving ourselfs some more room to work with.

-**Maximizing the Screen**
+**Maximize the Screen**

 To give us more space to work with, the first step is to maximize the window.
 In your MainWindow.xaml file, add `WindowState="Maximized"` to the XAML title tag line: